-Service/organisation What they do in brief Speech and Language therapist Assess children on their language skills, receptive language and expressive language.
+Service/organisation What they do in brief

+Speech and Language therapist Assess children on their language skills, receptive language and expressive language.
 Provide support on how to deliver speech and language based activities to promote improved speech or comprehension.
 Educational Psychologist They can provide assessments such as cognitive ability, provide support on behaviour and access to learning.
 Occupational therapists Provide programmes associated with sensory issues or movement and co- ordination issues.
-Early Support Co-ordinate Team around the Child (TAC) meetings.
+Early Support Co-ordinate and chair Team around the Child (TAC) meetings.
 Provide support for families and direct them to other relevant services.
+Behaviour Project They can provide assessments

-Cornwall's Local Offer can be found on The Cornwall Family Information Services (FIS) website: http://cornwall.childrensservicedirectory.org.uk
+Cornwall's Local Offer can be found on The Cornwall Family Information Services (FIS) website: